For Students & Families

 I conduct a chain of assessments in order to gain deeper insight into the areas of literacy that may either be impeding your child or where an added boost is needed, whether your child has an educational evaluation or not.

 I begin with a fluency assessment that requires students to read words both in isolation and in the context of a passage.
-During this time, I also gauge comprehension and vocabulary knowledge.
+During our time, I also gauge comprehension and vocabulary knowledge.
 Depending on the results, I may recommend work that focuses on comprehension and/or vocabulary.
 If there are concerns with fluency, I continue the assessments to tap into your child’s knowledge at the phonological and phonemic levels.
 Often, a breakdown of fluency occurs due to gaps in these areas.
-Your child may need explicit instruction in or reinforcement of phonological concepts in order to see growth moving forward.
+Your child may need explicit instruction in or reinforcement of phonological concepts in order to move forward.
 With all assessments, brief writing samples are taken.

 By determining your child’s literacy profile, I am able to design tailored 1-1 learning sessions that address your child’s specific needs.